h-zahar/davasko-reactjs-firebase/README.md

 * This website is made with react router
 * There's used firebase authentication
 * Users can login for services
-* Connected with MongoDB server
+* Connected with MongoDB database by Express js server
 * Private route has been aplied
 * Admin panel is available